QuinnHLIU/Leverage-Cycle-General-Equilibrium-Model/README.md

 Code: **Leverage.m**

 It firstly computes a no borrowing benchmark, and compare the result with "Leverage Economy" allowing for borrowing.
 Debts are all non-recourse hence the No-default theorem applies (Geanakoplos, 1997), i.e., only the min-max contracts will be traded.

+The model is solved by both `fsolve' and a grid search procedure.

 ## Section 2.
 The Anxious Economy